Fahaddz/jdownloader2-browser-integration/README.md

 3. The extension intercepts the download and sends the URL to JDownloader2
 4. In Manual mode: links appear in JDownloader's LinkCollector awaiting manual start
 5. In Automatic mode: downloads begin immediately in JDownloader2

+### Context Menu (for sites with temporary URLs)

+Some sites (like Bunkr, file hosts) generate temporary download URLs that don't work in JDownloader.
+For these:

+1. Right-click on the page or link
+2. Select "Send page to JDownloader" or "Send link to JDownloader"
+3. JDownloader will use its built-in plugins to extract the real download URL

 ## Troubleshooting